§

 streamlit run app.py

-First run downloads the ~5.6 GB qwen3.5:9b model and bundles it into a custom irac-maker Ollama model with the IRREAC system prompt.
+First run downloads the ~5.6 GB qwen3.5:9b model and bundles it into a custom irac-coach Ollama model with the IRREAC system prompt.
 Subsequent launches are instant.

-Out of the box, every fact pattern, IRAC, case brief, uploaded outline, and saved history entry lives only on your machine.
+Out of the box, every fact pattern, IRAC, and uploaded outline lives only on your machine.
 Nothing is uploaded, nothing is sent to a server, nothing is committed to git.
 The Ollama model runs locally; the app is single-user; the storage is plain JSON files under ~/.iracmaker/.